 Interested in joining HEC Liège’s community?

 ULiège prides itself on a genuine international dimension.
-The university is an active partner of a network of over 600 universities promoting the exchange of students, researchers and skills.
-As one of its faculties, HEC Liège is one of the leading Belgian business schools hosting graduate and postgraduate study programmes.
-The School counts 105 full-time faculty members and researchers and over 2,900 students, and promotes an empowering pedagogy leading students to play a proactive part in their education.
-The School's international vision takes a variety of forms: multiple research activities in management and economics, numerous partnerships with worldwide companies and universities, an OpenBordersMBA, several programmes in Asia, and growing internationalization of its programmes and faculty.
+The university is an active partner of a network of over 900 universities promoting the exchange of students, researchers and skills.
+As one of its faculties, HEC Liège is one of the leading Belgian management schools hosting graduate and postgraduate study programmes.
+The School counts 110 full-time faculty members and researchers and over 3,200 students, and promotes an empowering pedagogy leading students to play a proactive part in their education.
+The School's international vision takes a variety of forms: multiple research activities in management and economics, numerous partnerships with worldwide companies and universities, an OpenBordersMBA, an International MBA (Morocco) several programmes in Asia, and growing internationalization of its programmes and faculty.
 In addition to this, its Executive School's offer of international and multilingual training programmes for companies and managers, makes HEC Liège an important player on the Belgian Executive Education market.

-HEC Liège's commitment to and ongoing investment in quality improvement has been recognized through the AACSB award and the EQUIS award, delivered by EFMD, for the excellence of its programmes, Faculty, student support, research, involvement within its economic context, Alumni network (14,000 worldwide) and overall organization.
+HEC Liège's commitment to and ongoing investment in quality improvement has been recognized through the international Accreditations AACSB and EQUIS (delivered by EFMD), for the excellence of its programmes, Faculty, student support, research, involvement within its economic context, Alumni network (15,500 worldwide) and overall organization.
 To date, HEC Liège is the single full management school in Belgium (from Bachelor to PhD) holding this double accreditation.
 The School, as well, is a member of the Conférence des Grandes Ecoles (French).

 HEC Liège upholds respect, tolerance, congeniality, diversity and social responsibility.
 It is committed to the well-being of its members and to environmental protection.